Lottery Tax Calculator

 Lottery and lotto winnings are subject to both federal and state income tax in the United States.
 The IRS treats winnings as ordinary income taxed at your marginal rate, with 24% automatically withheld on prizes above $5,000.
 State tax adds another 0% to 10.9% depending on where you live.
 Enter your prize amount, state tax rate, and lump sum or annuity choice into the lottery prize calculator above to see federal tax, state tax, and your after-tax lotto take-home.
 The result is often 40% to 55% less than the headline jackpot number.

 This calculator handles every prize size, from $100 scratch off wins to $1 billion Powerball or Mega Millions jackpots, and every US state.
-It is updated for 2025 and 2026 federal tax brackets, so the results match what the IRS expects when you file your return.
+It is updated for the 2026 federal tax brackets, so the results match what the IRS expects when you file your return.

 Lottery and Lotto Tax Calculator by State

 State tax has a major effect on what you actually keep.
-Eight states do not tax lottery winnings at all: California, Delaware, Florida, New Hampshire, South Dakota, Tennessee, Texas, and Wyoming.
-Five more states (Alaska, Hawaii, Nevada, Alabama, Mississippi, Utah) do not have state lotteries.
-The remaining states tax lottery winnings at rates ranging from 2.9% in North Dakota to 10.9% in New York.
+Ten states leave lottery prizes untaxed.
+Nine have no state income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming), and California exempts its own lottery prizes by statute even though it taxes other income.
+Five states run no lottery at all: Alabama, Alaska, Hawaii, Nevada, Utah.
+The rest tax winnings at rates from under 3% at the low end to 10.9% in New York.

 | State | Lottery Tax Rate | Notes |